deus-developer/tgateway/README.md

 ---

-Enjoy using the Telegram Gateway Python SDK! 🎉
+Enjoy using the Telegram Gateway Python SDK and CLI! 🎉